elrodriguez/impersonate/README.md

 ### Landlord Controller
 The Landlord controller creates the token and redirects to the tenant for automatic login.

+The redirectTenant method can be used after creating a tenant
 ``` php

 use elrod\MultitenancyImpersonate\Traits\CanImpersonate;